 whether you want to stop using LFS for the files in a specific reference or in your whole repository.

 git lfs migrate export --include=\*.rnd --everything

-This disables lfs for all appearances of files ending with .rnd in your repository.
+This disables LFS for all files ending with .rnd in your repository.

-The man page of git-lfs-migrate(1) further hints on how to export files to disable the tracking of the files by lfs.
+The man page of git-lfs-migrate(1) further explains how to export files in order to disable tracking them by LFS.

 Hey there! 👋 Thank you for reading this article!

 Is there something missing, or do you have an idea on how to improve the documentation?
 Do you want to write your own article?